‘Life begins on the other side of despair.’ ~ Jean-Paul Sartre

 adrift in amnesia, chapter four – breakdown

-Paperback and Kindle editions available to purchase here.
+paperback and Kindle editions available to purchase here.

 the cycle diaries (extracts)

-Paperback edition available to purchase here.
+paperback edition available to purchase here.

 poetry on plasterboard